 The Opera slowly revealed itself with the intensity of colours increasing from one room to another.

-I loved the sneak peek we could have at the auditorium.
+I loved the sneak peek we had at the auditorium.
 As visitors come and go, technicians work to prepare the next production on what was once the largest stage in Europe.
 The red velvet seats combined with the golden pillars and balconies are very stylish.
 It must be so special to attend a show there!
 Again, the number of details was unbelievable.

 The ceiling was a fascinating part of the room.
-Some will admire the famous, controversial painting by Marc Chagall that was added one hundred years after the construction.
+Some won’t stop admiring the famous, controversial painting by Marc Chagall that was added one hundred years after the construction.
 The multiple colours and the touches of white in the 240 m² painting contrast with the warm colours of the rest of the venue.
 I was more captivated by the imposing seven-ton bronze and crystal chandelier.
 To put it into perspective, it is as high as a two-storey house (8m)!

 I let you imagine my eyes when we then entered the Grand Foyer with its ten chandeliers.
 Although they weren’t as impressive as the one in the venue, they gave a lot of character to this spectacular place full of stunning sculptures, paintings, vases and fireplaces with clocks.
 It is 18 meters high, 154 meters long and 13 meters wide!
 You suddenly feel like you are visiting a castle.
 It reminded me the Hall of Mirrors in Versailles.

 The Opera Garnier is the most beautiful venue I have ever visited.
 If you live near Paris or plan to visit Paris, I highly recommend adding it to your to-do list.
 It’s the best 11 euros I spent during my last trip to Paris and one of the best things to do in Paris on a rainy day.

 Have you ever visited the Opera Garnier?
 Or would you like to?
 I’d love to hear about your experience.
 Leave a comment below!